mtgatracker/mtgatracker/legal/privacy.md

 In this case, no user entry will be generated.

-The following is an example payload sent to our server **without incognito mode enabled.** Some fields have been partially obscured, the opponent's name has been redacted, and the opponent's deck has been replaced with the partial contents of one of Spencatro's decks, but the record is otherwise real:
+The following is an example payload sent to our server at the end of a game **without incognito mode enabled.** Some fields have been partially obscured, the opponent's name has been redacted, and the opponent's deck has been replaced with the partial contents of one of Spencatro's decks, but the record is otherwise real: